Lima Memorial Health System Logo

 The cause of NTDs is not known.
 However, low levels of folic acid in a woman's body before and during early pregnancy appear to play a part in this type of birth defect.
 Folic acid (or folate) is important for development of brain and spinal cord.

 If a child is born with myelomeningocele, future children in that family have a higher risk than the general population.
 However, in many cases, there is no family connection.
-Factors such as diabetes, obesity, and the use of anti-seizure medicines in the mother may increase the risk of this defect.
+Factors such as diabetes, obesity, and the use of anti-seizure and other medicines known to lower folic acid levels in the mother may increase the risk of this defect.

 Symptoms